Sacha Baron Cohen On 'Borat' Ethics And Why His Disguise Days Are Over

 "I felt very clearly from the start of the [Trump] administration that we were heading towards authoritarianism.
 And so I felt I had to do something," he says.
 "I was terrified that if Trump got in again, that America would be a democracy in name only."

-In Borat Subsequent Moviefilm, which was released on Amazon in October 2020, the character returns to America to offer President Trump a bribe.
-When it becomes clear that he will not meet the president, Borat tries unsuccessfully to give his 15-year-old daughter (played by Maria Bakalova) to Vice President Mike Pence as a gift.
+In Borat Subsequent Moviefilm, which was released on Amazon in October, the character returns to America to offer President Trump a bribe.
+When it becomes clear that Borat will not meet the president, Borat tries unsuccessfully to give his 15-year-old daughter (played by Maria Bakalova) to Vice President Pence as a gift.
 He then settles for giving her to Rudy Giuliani, which ends in a now infamous scene in a hotel bedroom.

-Baron Cohen's been chased, nearly arrested and sued during his filmmaking process.
+Baron Cohen has been chased, nearly arrested and sued during his filmmaking process.
 While filming at a gun rights rally for the Borat sequel, Baron Cohen was afraid for his life.
 He thinks it's time to retire the undercover characters.

 "At some point, your luck runs out.
 And so I never wanted to do this stuff again," he says.
 "I can't."

-Baron Cohen has been nominated for two Golden Globe awards for his role producing and starring in the Borat Subsequent Moviefilm.
-He's also been nominated in the best supporting actor category for playing Yippie leader Abbie Hoffman in the Netflix film, The Trial of the Chicago 7.
+Baron Cohen has been nominated for two Golden Globe Awards for his role producing and starring in Borat Subsequent Moviefilm.
+He has also been nominated in the best supporting actor category for playing Yippie leader Abbie Hoffman in the Netflix film The Trial of the Chicago 7.

 On fearing for his life at a gun rights rally while filming the Borat sequel